Dashboards

 3. Select Save as.

 4. Enter descriptive information for the new dashboard in the dialog box.
-The title is the only required information.
+Note the title is the only required piece of information.
 Use a brief and unique title so other users can easily understand what to expect from the dashboard.
 The description can be longer and can contain more detailed information about the displayed data or how it is collected.

-1. Enter this search query: * and set the time frame to the last 24 hours.
+1. Enter * as the search query and set the time frame to 1 day using the time-range selector.

 2. Click the Create (+) button and select Aggregation.